-Through our Disability Access and Inclusion Plan 2010 – 2015 (PDF 2.35mb - large file or WORD 288kb) we are systematically identifying and overcoming barriers that restrict access to our:
+Through our Disability Access and Inclusion Plan 2016 - 2020 (PDF 473kb) we are systematically identifying and overcoming barriers that restrict access to our:

 The plan was developed via consultation with our staff, customers, disability service agencies and the broader community.
 It is available in alternative formats on request, such as large print, electronic format (disk or emailed), audio or Braille.

 A team of representatives from across the business oversee implementation of the plan and report on our progress via our Annual Report and to the Disability Services Commission each year.

 We aim to provide all our information in a format that is easy to read and understand.
 To request information in an alternative format, such as hard copy, large print, languages other than English, audio format (CD or cassette) or Braille, please contact us on 13 10 87, TTY 1800 13 13 51, TIS 13 14 50 or email our Customer Service Centre.

 Some of our documents are published in PDF format.
 This allows them to be downloaded and printed with their original formatting intact.
 These files require the Adobe Acrobat reader (Version 5.0 or greater) to be viewed and printed.
 This reader is free and may be downloaded from the Adobe website.

 PDF publications can be converted to a format suitable for a screen reader by: